SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

         content:
           -
             type: text
-            text: 'Fill out this form to inquire about participating in the Maker Market or Vendor Fair.
+            text: 'Fill out this form to inquire about participating in the Maker Market and Vendor Fair.
 A member of our team will get back to you quickly.'
       -
         type: set
         attrs: